sisense/graphql2rest/docs/Hiding fields in REST responses.md

 ## Hiding fields in REST responses

 A common use case is where a GraphQL API is used internally, then GraphQL2REST is used to expose a public REST API based on it.
-In such case we may want to hide certain fields in the GraphQL response from users of the external REST API.
+In this case we may want to hide certain fields in the GraphQL response from users of the external REST API.

 To hide fields, use the `hide` property in the `endpoints` section of the manifest file. `hide` is an array of fields to filter out of the response.
 For nested fields, use dot notation ("parent.child1.child2").